 That’s Charles, my new boyfriend.

-A similar activity to minimal pairs above would ask students to simply work on the context of parts of dialogue they imagine they’ve “overheard”.
+A similar activity to the one above would be to ask students to work on the context of parts of dialogue they imagine they’ve 'overheard'.
 In other words, get them to do the last part of the previous exercise first and then come to the grammar later.
-Here are some examples of “overheard” conversations with an element of mystery about them suitable for an intermediate level:
+Here are some examples of overheard conversations with an element of mystery about them suitable for an intermediate level: